jackpoll4100/PowerBox4e/README.md

 ![image](https://github.com/jackpoll4100/PowerBox4e/assets/43215677/1b12798a-542c-4dca-88fe-dff45ec98bfa)

 2) You can add situational bonuses in the "Situational Bonuses" menu, this is also hidden behind the toggle (bonuses still apply after closing the menu, and will persist until you reset/remove them).
-For powers the relevant Bonuses are "Attack Bonus" and "Damage Bonus".
+For powers the relevant bonuses are "Attack Bonus" and "Damage Bonus".
 These work with numbers or dice formulas:

 ![image](https://github.com/jackpoll4100/PowerBox4e/assets/43215677/62389094-9153-4b50-9d75-f41d5a7d5647)